wingify/heybot/docs/writing-commands.md

 ### Restricting a command to certain users

 *Heybot!* gives you a way to restrict commands to certain users only.
 You can simply add your power users to the file `powerUsers.js`.
-And then you can simply check the user who ran the command if he is in that list or not.
+And then you can validate the user who ran the command against that list.

+**Note**: There is no straight way to get a get a user's ID right now.
+For that you can temporarily log the message address in your command (`console.log(session.message.address)`), pick the ID from the logged data (Run `./node_modules/.bin/pm2 logs app` to see logs) and add it to `powerUsers.js` list.

 [See a sample power user command](/commands/powerusercommand.js)